Mrs Eaves: Prominent uses

 Radiohead's 2003 album Hail to the Thief prominently used Mrs Eaves in its related artwork.

 NBC's For Love or Money.

 The body text from the published Browne Review.

 Coldplay uses the font in their logo along with any other promotional artwork related to their 2015 album A Head Full Of Dreams.

 mewithoutYou, a punk rock band from Philadelphia, use the font for every release, including their logo.

+The TV show Snowpiercer, a post-apocalyptic sci-fi about a train that carries the last remnants of humanity after an attempt to cool a rapidly heating world goes awry, uses the font for the Wilford Industries "W" symbol.